Thomas Davies (Australian politician)

 Thomas Henry Davies (30 October 1881 - 11 September 1942) was an Australian politician.

 He was born in Beaconsfield.
-A decorated World War I veteran, he was first elected to the Tasmanian House of Assembly in 1929 as a Labor member for Bass in a recount following Allan Guy's move to federal politics.
+A decorated World War I veteran, he was first elected to the Tasmanian House of Assembly in 1929 as a Labor member for Bass at a by-election following Allan Guy's move to federal politics.
 He served as a minister from 1934 until his death in 1942 in George Town.

+Davies' initial election to the House of Assembly in 1929 occurred under unusual circumstances.
+The relevant ballot papers for Bass from the 1928 state election had been destroyed in a flood, meaning the standard recount procedure for Guy's replacement (which should have elected Davies) could not be conducted.
+Instead, a by-election was mandated by Tasmanian electoral law.
+The Nationalist Party opted not to contest the by-election in the interests of fairness, allowing Davies to be declared elected unopposed.